 If you had your status adjusted, you may have the option to appeal the decision with a third party, the Administrative Appeals Office (AAO).
 However, this is usually not the ideal case, as the appeal request could take a long time to process and the AAO often decides to uphold the original decision rather than overturn it.

-The best way to go about doing this is to hire an immigration attorney to look over your case and see if anything was overlooked that could be brought to light about your case.
+The best way to do this is to hire an immigration attorney to look over your case and see if anything was overlooked that could be brought to light about your case.

 Q. What about legal motions?

-There are two major kinds of motions that can be made here:
+There are two major kinds of motions you can make:

 Motion to Reopen

-A motion to reopen the case is meant for situations in which new evidence or facts can be presented that alter the case significantly enough to warrant requesting the original entity that evaluated your case to reopen it.
+A motion to reopen the case is meant for situations in which you can present new evidence or facts that alter the case significantly enough to warrant requesting the original entity that evaluated your case to reopen it.

 Motion to Reconsider

 A motion to reconsider is appropriate for situations in which you and your attorney believe that the evaluating officer was wrong in his or her decision to deny your case.
-You will need to present an argument that shows how you meet the requirements from a legal perspective.
-This is not something that you should do without the guidance of an immigration attorney.
+You must present an argument that shows how you meet the requirements from a legal perspective.
+You should not do this without the guidance of an immigration attorney.

 Q. Are there good alternatives to the EB-1A?

 If you find that you do not qualify for an EB-1A, you may want to consider applying for an EB-2 National Interest Waiver.
-To qualify for this, you would need to prove that your work will have a substantial positive impact on the U.S. and that you are qualified to advance and promote that work.
+To qualify for this, you would need to prove that your work will substantially impact the U.S. and that you are qualified to advance and promote that work.

 Alternatively, you can apply for an EB-2 or EB-3.
-However, for either of these, you need a job offer from a U.S. employer and a PERM Labor Certification.
+However, you need a job offer from a U.S. employer and a PERM Labor Certification for either of these.
 Speak with your lawyer to find an alternative that best fits your qualifications and immigration situations.

 Q. What about an RFE?